nastacio/viz-open-data/README.md

 ### Using the OpenJDK CA database

 A well-written application should not automatically accept untrusted certificates, so we need to instruct the Java application to use either an already existing CA database or create a new one.
-We can start with the first option, using the CA shipped with Open JDK.
+The default template for the java-microprofile stack currently does not set a default trust store for outbound communications (this should change soon, when Open Liberty delivers [this feature](https://github.com/OpenLiberty/open-liberty/issues/9016)) .

-In order to reference that CA database, we first need to have access to one.
-Upon inspection of the docker image used by the java-microprofile stack, we can see one located under `/opt/java/openjdk/jre/lib/security/cacerts`, so we need to make the corresponding modifications to the server.xml file bundled with the application under `src/main/liberty/config`:
+We can start with the first option, using the CA database shipped with Open JDK as the trust store for outbound communications.
+Upon inspection of the docker image used by the java-microprofile stack, we can find that database located at `/opt/java/openjdk/jre/lib/security/cacerts`, so we need to make the corresponding modifications to the server.xml file bundled with the application under `src/main/liberty/config`:

 ```